keyboardAnt/keyboardant.github.io/_posts/2020-05-22-Problems-with-Generative-Adversarial-Networks-(GANs).md

 When IMLE combined with a different method (called *GLO*[^8]), the combined model, named ***GLANN***, empirically has been shown to outperform a baseline consisting of 800 GANs and VAEs on commonly used datasets[^9][^10].

-> Examples for GANs generated results.
+> Examples of GANs generated results.
 Although we get high-resolution photorealistic synthesised images, we might suffer from mode dropping and a challenging unreproducible training process.
 >
 > <img src="../assets/0*HEhlpBPhO4i4p4gP.png" alt="img" style="zoom: 33%;" />
 > [StyleGAN](https://arxiv.org/pdf/1912.04958.pdf)